jrehor/kcc/README.md

 * one new construct, if-then-else aka `ctf`
 * the condition that stops recursion

-This gives us all the confidence we need to wrestle down the rest:
+This gives us confidence and pace to quickly wrestle down the rest:

 ```q